2022 Issue #9 - December

 Join our community and get to know the latest news about Ballerina by joining our Discord server and following us on Twitter.
 Mention @ballerinalang with the hashtag #ballerinalang when you tweet about us and have a chance of being featured in our newsletter!
 Don’t forget to subscribe to our YouTube channel.
 You can also show us your support by starring Ballerina’s GitHub repo and following us.

 Thanks again for your support and your continued trust in us.
 We look forward to seeing you again in 2023.
 Until then, happy holidays from the Ballerina team!

 Want to get hand-picked content and the latest news on Ballerina delivered directly to your inbox?
-Then subscribe to our monthly newsletter today!
+Then subscribe to our newsletter today!